GUSTAVE NIEBAUM IS BORN

 100 YEARS OF WINEMAKING EXCELLENCE

-Inglenook’s Centennial Dinner is held at San Francisco’s Sheraton Palace Hotel in the Garden District to celebrate 100 years of winemaking excellence.
+Inglenook’s Centennial Dinner is held at San Francisco’s Palace Hotel Garden Court to celebrate 100 years of winemaking excellence.

 Celebrated winemaker André Tchelistcheff consults for Niebaum-Coppola, coining the expression “Rutherford Dust” to refer to the flavor characteristics that define the terroir of Rutherford, California.